pearcej/cppds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 ``public`` methods and variables can be accessed and used by the user.
 Because we want our user to be able to call our constructor directly, we put it under ``public``.

-We can also overload a constructor with different numbers and types of arguements to give us more optional ways to create an instance of the class in question.
+We can also overload a constructor with different numbers and types of arguments to give us more optional ways to create an instance of the class in question.
 For example, we could add an optional secondary constructor to handle whole numbers: